 4. What helps against the formation of free radicals?

-6. Which foods contain a lot of antioxidants?
+6. Which foods contain many antioxidants?

 7. Do sunscreens increase the formation of free radicals?